Ruhan1910/Theorem-Formula-Hack-You-Should-Know/fastio_cpp.md

 1. Generally, cin is tied with cout.
 So cin.tie(0) unties cin from cout.
 2. Cout is not tied to anything by default, so cout.tie(0) does nothing.

+# use endl with fastio?
+What does endl do?
+1. prints a newline
+2. flushes the buffer manually
+So even if you have untied cin from cout, endl will still flush, because that is its job.

+# ios::sync_with_stdio(false)
+1. By default, C++ iostream (cin, cout) are synchronized with C stdio (scanf, printf)
+2. That means every operation tries to stay in lockstep with C I/O -> extra overhead.
+3. Turning it off removes that overhead, making cin/cout faster